-LOCATE_ADRS .EQU 0B800H ;start monitor on 2k boundary in bank 0 ;rather than sfr/iram area PROCMODEREG .EQU 0005EH ;processor mode register's address

-You can specify the monitor location by modifying this label LOCATE_ADRS.
-For example, if you want locate the monitor program at a000 hex, make above line to as below:

-LOCATE_ADRS .EQU 0A000H start monitor on 2k boundary in bank 0; ;rather than sfr/iram area PROCMODEREG .EQU 0005EH ;processor mode register's address
+LOCATE_ADRS PROCMODEREG .EQU .EQU 0B800H 0005EH ;start monitor on 2k boundary in bank 0 ;rather than sfr/iram area ;processor mode register's address You can specify the monitor location by modifying this label LOCATE_ADRS.
+For example, if you want locate the monitor program at a000 hex, make above line to as below: LOCATE_ADRS .EQU 0A000H ;start monitor on 2k boundary in bank 0 ;rather than sfr/iram area PROCMODEREG .EQU 0005EH ;processor mode register's address

-You can load the fm7700b.a77 monitor on a 2k byte boundary of bank 0 (except internal RAM area and SFR area).
+You can load the foreground monitor on a 2k byte boundary of bank 0 (except internal RAM area and SFR area).
 In this example, we will locate the monitor at b800 hex.
 Therefore, you don't have to modify the LOCATE_ADRS label.